meghraj-dewangan/Online_library/README.md

 # Online Library System

-Welcome to **Online Library System**, an librart application built using React and Redux.
+Welcome to **Online Library System**, an library application built using React and Redux.
 This platform allows users to browse, add books to the cart, and filter books by category and rating.

 ## Features